Ōsugi Sakae: Imprisonment and intellectual development

 Ōsugi later referred to prison as his "university," where he undertook a rigorous program of self-education.
 He systematically studied several languages, including Esperanto, Italian, Russian, and German, in addition to the French he had already learned.
 His primary focus, however, was on radical thought.
 He read widely in science, philosophy, and sociology, and was particularly drawn to the works of anarchist writers.
 He encountered the writings of Mikhail Bakunin, Errico Malatesta, and especially Peter Kropotkin.
 Kropotkin's theory of mutual aid, which presented cooperation as a factor in evolution, appealed to Ōsugi's scientific inclinations and became a cornerstone of his thought, providing an alternative to the competitive model of Social Darwinism.
 The harsh conditions of prison life—poor food, cold, and illness that left him with lifelong tuberculosis—also gave him a profound awareness of physical suffering and mortality.
 He was released in November 1910, a highly educated and committed anarchist, into the so-called "winter period" (fuyu no jidai), when open socialist activity had been crushed by the government.

 Anarchist activism and theory

 After his release, Ōsugi struggled financially, contributing translations to Sakai Toshihiko's Baibunsha (Purveying Literature Company), a venture created to support unemployed socialists.
 Impatient with the cautious mood of the "winter period," he and Arahata Kanson founded the journal Kindai shisō (Modern Thought) in October 1912 to rekindle radical debate.

-Intellectual foundations

 Ōsugi's anarchism was an eclectic blend of European ideas synthesized into a philosophy centered on the absolute freedom of the individual.
 His thought drew from several key sources: